LINSCAN -- A Linearity Based Clustering Algorithm: Experimental results

 \section{Experimental results}

-In our synthetic experiments, we perform hyperparameter optimization of both LINSCAN and OPTICS (for comparison) on 10 synthetic datasets using a random search of the feature space for 500 trials, applying our spectral filtering to both LINSCAN and OPTICS.
+In our synthetic experiments, we perform hyperparameter optimization of both LINSCAN and OPTICS (for comparison) on 10 synthetic datasets using a Tree-structured Parzen Estimator (\cite{NIPS2011_86e8f7ab}) for 500 trials, applying our spectral filtering to both LINSCAN and OPTICS.
 We then report the test accuracy of both algorithms on 40 synthetic datasets.
-The results are as follows:
+We report the means and 95\% confidence intervals for both the validation and test data in \ref{table:Synthetic Results}.

 In particular, even though the parameter space for LINSCAN is much larger than OPTICS (optimizing $\mathrm{minPts}$, $\mathrm{eccPts}$, $\xi$, and $\tau$ compared to just $\mathrm{minPts}$, $\epsilon$, and $\tau$), LINSCAN performed better on both the validation data and the testing data and generalized as well as or better than OPTICS.
-A sample of the performance of LINSCAN and OPTICS on generated data is given in Figure \ref{img:hyperparameter}.
+A sample of the performance of LINSCAN and OPTICS on generated data is given in Figure \ref{fig:hyperparameter}.
+For ease of visualization, the noise points are filtered out.